Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Palestinian terrorist group called Black September attacked the Olympic village and took Israeli athletes and coaches hostage.

-The event was one of the greatest tragedies in world sport, and ABC reporters who were close to the area had to immediately start reporting the news, this was also the first time the developments of a terrorist attack were reported live on television.
+The event was one of the greatest tragedies in world sport, and ABC reporters who were close to the area had to start reporting immediately.
+This was also the first time a terrorist incident had been reported live on television.

 According to the film crew, this is a historical story told through the eyes of journalists who faced profound ethical and moral conflicts throughout the process of reporting on the terrorist attack.